housecurve/housecurve.github.io/README.md

 ## What Does HouseCurve Do?

-HouseCurve is a tool for tuning an audio system.
+HouseCurve is a tool for audio system tuning.
 It provides a way to visually compare the sound of an audio system to a reference curve.

 ![](/assets/img/iPhoneScreen.png)